Matthew G. Olsen: Biden administration

 On May 26, 2021, President Joe Biden announced Olsen as his nominee to serve as the Assistant Attorney General for the National Security Division; his nomination was sent to the Senate the following day.
 On July 14, 2021, a hearing on his nomination was held before the Senate Judiciary Committee and on July 20, 2021, a hearing was held before the Senate Select Committee on Intelligence.
 On August 8, 2021, his nomination was favorably reported out of the Judiciary committee and on August 10, his nomination was favorably reported out of the Intelligence committee.
 On October 28, 2021, his nomination was confirmed in Senate by a 53–45 vote.
 He was sworn into office on November 1, 2021.

 Tenure

 On January 11, 2022, Olsen was invited to testify before the Senate Judiciary Committee about the threat of domestic terrorism one year from the January 6 Capitol attack.
 During this Senate hearing, he announced the creation of a new unit to help investigate and prosecute cases of domestic terrorism.

 National Counterterrorism Center

-On July 1, 2011, President Barack Obama nominated Olsen to replace Michael Leiter Director of the National Counterterrorism Center.
-He was cleared by the Senate Intelligence Committee on August 1, 2011 following confirmation in a voice vote by the United States Senate on August 2, 2011.
+On July 1, 2011, President Barack Obama nominated Olsen to replace Michael Leiter as Director of the National Counterterrorism Center.
+He was cleared by the Senate Intelligence Committee on August 1, 2011, following confirmation in a voice vote by the United States Senate on August 2, 2011.
 The Counterterrorism Center is a part of the Office of the Director of National Intelligence and was created in the aftermath of the 9/11 Terrorist Attacks to provide terrorism information to the intelligence community.
 After leaving the government the subject has worked for IronNet Cybersecurity, Inc.